How To Create Father’s Day Email Campaigns That Boost Sales

 Pioneer: Father’s Day product release done right!

 Storytelling in holiday emails doesn’t mean you should write an entire War and Peace.
-Take a look at this email by Pioneer.
+Take a look at this email by Pioneer:

-Father's Day email from Pioneer
+Father’s Day email from Pioneer focusing on billfolds

 Source: Really Good Emails

 The email from this wallet brand looks serious and formal at first — it’s a solid and meticulously designed newsletter with a featured item for the holiday.
-But it includes a family picture and a light-hearted post-scriptum that lightens the atmosphere and brings the warm Father’s Day spirit.
-All that with one picture and a couple lines of copy!
+But it includes a family picture and a post-scriptum that lightens the atmosphere and brings the warm Father’s Day spirit.
+All that with one picture and a couple of lines of copy!
 This is another way to introduce storytelling to your holiday email campaigns.

 Wrapping up